 There are three major credit bureaus that keep track of your credit information.
 Each bureau works independently, so each bureau may not have the same information.

-Ideally, you need credit scores from all three major credit bureaus, Equifax, Experian and TransUnion to make sure your credit health is good.
+Ideally, you need credit scores from all three major credit bureaus, Equifax, Experian and Experian to make sure your credit health is good.

-The ugly news is the credit score provided is a TransUnion VantageScore 3.0.
+The ugly news is the credit score provided is a Experian VantageScore 3.0.
 There is nothing wrong with VantageScore, but it isn’t the most popular credit score used to make lending decisions.